SUMMARY

 TAKEAWAYS

-Instax sales reportedly account for up to two-thirds of Fujifilm's annual income.
+Instax sales significantly contribute to Fujifilm's overall revenue, reportedly up to two-thirds of its annual income.